Service-to-Service RPC

 Call

-JdbcServicenormally — the framework auto-routes:List<Map<String, Object>> rows = jdbcService.getList("Order", filters); // Order.serviceName = "payments" → POST to http://payments.internal:8080/rpc/Order/getList
+JdbcServicenormally — the framework auto-routes:List<Map<String, Object>> rows = jdbcService.getList("Order", filters); // Order.appCode = "payments" ≠ this runtime's app-code // → POST to http://payments.internal:8080/rpc/Order/getList

-propagated so the remote invocation runs with the same identity.
+language) is propagated so the remote invocation runs with the same identity.

 Configuration